christoph-urban/gallery_saver_improved/README.md

-# Gallery Saver for Flutter
+# Fork of Gallery Saver for Flutter, original [repo](https://github.com/CarnegieTechnologies/gallery_saver)

+The original repo isn't maintained anymore.
+We want to introduce some bugfixes, so we created a fork.

 Saves images and videos from network or temporary file to external storage.
 Both images and videos will be visible in Android Gallery and iOS Photos.